Giveth/minime/README.md

 ### The Token's Controller can freeze transfers.

- If isConstant == True, tokens cannot be transfered, however they can still be created or destroyed by the controller.
+ If transfersEnabled == false, tokens cannot be transfered by the users, however they can still be created or destroyed or transfered by the controller.
 The controller can also toggle this flag.

-    function setConstant(bool _isConstant) onlyOwner  // Allows tokens to be transfered if false or frozen if true
+    function enableTransfers(bool _transfersEnabled) onlyOwner  // Allows tokens to be transfered if true or frozen if false

 ## Applications